-Beyond this, we also began enrolling patients in the safety cohort of a Phase1/2b study of ARQ-252, a potent and highly selective topical janus kinase type 1, or JAK1, inhibitor for the treatment of chronic hand eczema, and will begin enrolling the efficacy cohort in the second half of 2020, with topline data expected in the second half of 2021.
-We also plan to initiate a Phase 2a study of ARQ-252 in vitiligo in the second half of 2020.
+Beyond this, we have completed enrollment in a Phase1/2b clinical study of ARQ-252, a potent and highly selective topical Janus kinase type 1, or JAK1, inhibitor for the treatment of chronic hand eczema, and expect topline data by mid-2021.
+We also plan to initiate a clinical study of ARQ-252 in vitiligo in late 2020 or early 2021.
 Additionally, we have formulation and preclinical efforts underway for ARQ-255, an alternative topical formulation of ARQ-252 designed to reach deeper into the skin in order to potentially treat alopecia areata.
-In January 2018, we executed an exclusive option and license agreement with Jiangsu Hengrui Medicine Co., Ltd. of China, or Hengrui, to the active pharmaceutical ingredient in ARQ-252 and ARQ-255 for all topical formulations for dermatological uses in the United States, Canada, Europe and Japan.
+In January 2018, we executed an exclusive option and license agreement with Hengrui for the active pharmaceutical ingredient in ARQ-252 and ARQ-255 for all topical formulations for dermatological uses in the United States, Canada, Europe and Japan.
 In December 2019, we exercised our exclusive option associated with this agreement, for which we made a \$1.5 million cash payment, and also contemporaneously amended the agreement to expand the territory to additionally include Canada.

-Since our inception in 2016, we have invested a significant portion of our efforts and financial resources in research and development activities.
-We have not generated any revenue from product sales and, prior to our IPO completed in January 2020, have funded our operations primarily with \$162.5 million in net cash proceeds from private placements of our convertible preferred stock.
-On January 31, 2020, we completed our IPO of 10,781,250 shares of common stock at an offering price of \$17.00 per share, which included the exercise in full by the underwriters of their option to purchase up to 1,406,250 additional shares of common stock.
+Since our inception in 2016, we have invested a significant portion of our efforts and financial resources in clinical development activities.
+We have not generated any revenue from product sales and, prior to our IPO and follow-on financing completed in January and October 2020, respectively, have funded our operations primarily with \$162.5 million in net cash proceeds from private placements of our convertible preferred stock.
+On February 4, 2020, we closed our IPO of 10,781,250 shares of common stock at an offering price of \$17.00 per share, which included the exercise in full by the underwriters of their option to purchase up to 1,406,250 additional shares of common stock.
 Our net proceeds, after deducting underwriting discounts, commissions and offering related transaction costs, were \$167.2 million.
+In addition, on October 6, 2020, we closed our public offering of 4,000,000 shares of common stock and concurrent private placement of 1,400,000 shares of common stock, both at a price of \$25.00 per share, receiving an aggregate of \$128.4 million in net proceeds after deducting the underwriting discounts, commissions and offering costs.
+See Note 10 to the unaudited condensed financial statements for additional information.

-We have incurred net losses in each year since inception, including net losses of \$28.0 million and \$6.7 million for the three months ended March 31, 2020 and 2019, respectively.
-As of March 31, 2020 and December 31, 2019, we had an accumulated deficit of \$94.3 million and \$66.3 million, respectively, and cash, cash equivalents and marketable securities of \$249.3 million and \$101.3 million, respectively.
+We have incurred net losses in each year since inception, including net losses of \$38.2 million and \$101.6 million for the three and nine months ended September 30, 2020, respectively, and \$14.5 million and \$29.4 million for the three and nine months ended September 30, 2019, respectively.
+As of September 30, 2020, we had an accumulated deficit of \$167.9 million and cash, cash equivalents and marketable securities of \$189.7 million.